 There will be a two stage process for the Healthy Activities and Healthy Ideas streams as shown below.
 The outline and timeline for applying is:

-- organisations submit a brief expression of interest outlining the premise of their bid - the deadline for this is 12 noon on Friday 24 November 2017
+- organisations submit a brief expression of interest outlining the premise of their bid - the deadline was 12 noon (midday) on Friday 16 November; applications are now closed

 - expressions of interest are shortlisted, and successful groups are invited to present a short pitch to a panel